-Procedure regarding the issue of notice of meeting, conducting the meeting, procedure of voting, minutes of the meeting and implementation of the resolutions passed in the meeting are laid down in the Bye-laws.
+Procedure regarding the issue of notice of meeting, conducting the meeting, procedure of voting, minutes of the meeting and implementation of the resolutions passed in the meeting are laid down in the bye-laws.

-b) Sub Committees
+b) Sub-Committees

-The Market Committee is authorised as per the provisions in the Bye-laws, to appoint the following sub committees.
+The Market Committee is authorised, as per provision in the bye-laws, to appointment the following sub-committees.

-- i) Disputes Sub Committee
+- 1. Disputes Sub-Committee

-- ii) Staff Selection Sub Committee
+- Staff Selection Sub-Committee

-- iii) Licence Sub Committee
+- 3. Licence Sub-Committee

-- iv) Building Sub Committee
+- 4. Building Sub-Committee

-- v) Gradation Sub Committee
+- 5. Gradation Sub-Committee

-The Market Committee can determine the number of each of the Sub Committee and assign the duties.
+The Market Committee can determine the number of each of the sub -committee and assign the duties.